 In the early 1920s, Andrew DeFilippis launched a grocery store at 64 Bernards Ave.
 The business, which hung assorted pots and pans from the ceiling, operated for more than 20 years.
 The building was sold shortly after World War II and became Santini’s Meat Market.
 John Santini was the butcher and offered “Italian hot sausage.”
 So in a seven-house stretch on Bernards Avenue in the late 1940s, there was a grocery store, a barber shop, a television and radio store, a tavern, a butcher shop and a launderette.

 Several other businesses existed in Little Italy for varying lengths of time between the 1930s and 1950s.
-Among them were: the Ferrante meat market at Bernards Avenue and Grove St., where Anne Ferrante raised her own livestock; the D’Amico candy store on Grove street; and a clothing store at the corner of Bernards Avenue and Garibaldi Street, where a New York merchant would display his wares.
+Among them were the Ferrante meat market at Bernards Avenue and Grove St., where Anne Ferrante raised her own livestock; the D’Amico candy store on Grove Street; and a clothing store at the corner of Bernards Avenue and Garibaldi Street, where a New York merchant displayed his wares.

 The Radio Tavern closed in 1954 after DeFilippis sold the liquor license to Pistilli’s restaurant.
 Ricciardi’s pool hall was abandoned in the late 1960s and then filled by Yannaccone Associates, an engineering firm, in the mid-1970s.
 The Connoisseur followed in 1986.

-Cirillo closed his grocery store on July 3, 1970, soon after the death of his sister.
+Cirillo closed his grocery store on July 3, 1970, soon after his sister’s death.
 Atlas’ Market was the last to go, selling its liquor license to Wine Cellars in July 1983 and closing soon afterward.
 The building was demolished to make way for a small townhouse complex.

 In the bustling community, the Radio Tavern became a favorite.
 Neighbors would visit the tavern for conversation, food, and entertainment.
 The Radio Tavern even sponsored a YMCA softball team.
-It was also noted as being a popular hang out as the owners often cashed checks on premises.
+It was also noted as a popular hangout as the owners often cashed checks on the premises.

 My friends father worked at the quarry and he said that all the guys would stop in at the Radio Tavern, because he would cash their paychecks!